DylanCheetah/cs50ai-degrees-project/README.md

 # cs50ai-degrees-project
-A search algorithm project for one of my CS50AI projects.
+A search algorithm implementation for one of my CS50AI projects.